tonyxu-io/React-Linkedin-Login/README.md

 - Jan 20, 2019: Migrated JS SDK related API usage (due to [deprecation of LinkedIn JS SDK](https://engineering.linkedin.com/blog/2018/12/developer-program-updates)) to REST API
 - Aug 1, 2018: Removed summary check in case user doesn't have summary content
 - April 2, 2018: Created first version using JS SDK to load profile

+## Disclaimer

+This is not an official sample app or documentation from LinkedIn.
+Please refer to [LinkedIn API Documentation](https://docs.microsoft.com/en-us/linkedin/) for official documentation and sample apps.